What is a Breast reduction?

 All surgery poses some level of risk and potential complications.
 Following a Breast reduction, these include, but are not limited to, the following:

 - skin discolorations

 - bruising and swelling

-The approximate total cost for breast reduction surgery in our AAAASF accredited out patient surgery center is $7300.
+The approximate total cost for Breast reduction surgery throughout 2023 in our AAAASF accredited outpatient surgery center is $8,700.
 This total cost includes surgeon's fee, operating room fee, and anesthesia fee for a 4 hour procedure.
 In our facility anesthesia is administered by only board certified anesthesiologist M.D.s, and not CRNAs.

 In most cases, insurance carriers will reimburse the majority of the cost of the procedure as long as a certain amount of breast tissue is removed.
 On average, insurance companies are looking for a removal of at least 500cc of breast tissue from each breast in order to be considered a covered procedure.
 Dr. Rodriguez does not participate with insurance, but he will submit the claim after the surgery, so that your insurance company can reimburse you directly.